charlesknapp/TotalRecall/README.md

 ## Loops

-Remember: USE letwhen you initialize your for loops!
+Remember: USE length you initialize your for loops!

 This is GOOD: `for(let i = 0; i < 100; i++)`